MarkPare/hornets/README.md

 Aside from the model, the application consists of a Flask API that receives image uploads and returns a prediction, and a React web client.

-App is deployed using Kubernetes on GKE / GCP
+App is deployed using Kubernetes on GKE / GCP.